 This acute stress signal is important for owners to recognize and respect.
 Dogs may go from growling to panting or retreating to silence while tensing their muscles and hardening their eyes.
 These signs signal that your dog’s stress is at the breaking point.
 They need to relax before you or any other person approaches.

 This is not the time for continuing to force your dog to “face their fears.”
 Especially when another dog or person is involved, provoking your dog when he or she is under this much stress can lead to violence.
 Stop your behavior.
-Allow your dog to retreat, and after the danger has passed, re-establish your connection as master and follower.
+Allow your dog to retreat, and after the danger has passed, re-establish your connection as leader and follower.

 For more information about whether your dog is stressed, contact us at 1st Pet Veterinary Centers.